heman2002/EmotionRec/README.md

 Kaggle Emotion Recogntion dataset, kaggle competitions download -c challenges-in-representation-learning-facial-expression-recognition-challenge

 ## Libraries used:
-OpenCV: Primarily used for performing image processing and face detection
-Keras: Deep learning CNNs were built using keras with tensorflow as backend
-Flask: The api was built using it.
+1.OpenCV: Primarily used for performing image processing and face detection 2.Keras: Deep learning CNNs were built using keras with tensorflow as backend 3.Flask: The api was built using it.

 ## Api end points: